-Artifacts collected from and donated by the community grew and needing more space, in 1984, the Society purchased a similar two storey 1930 BC Hydro building, located in Port Alberni.
+The collection of artifacts collected from and donated by the community grew and, needing more space in 1984, the Society purchased a similar two storey 1930 BC Hydro building that was then located in Port Alberni.
 Volunteers dismantled it brick by brick, and reconstructed it in Qualicum Beach adjacent to the original “Power House.”
-This building, known as the McIntosh Building was opened as the Museum in 1994.
+This building, known as the McIntosh Building, was opened as the Museum in 1994.
 That same year, Graham Beard, a noted local fossil collector and President of the Vancouver Island Palaeontology Society displayed part of his extensive personal collection in the Museum.
 Currently the main floor is dedicated to the Palaeontology Exhibit while the Social History displays occupy the second floor.

-Lacking appropriate space for archives, workshops and storage, in 2001 the Annex was built by community volunteers with donated materials and now houses Accessioning and Archives as well as storage for many of the artifacts that cannot be displayed due to space limitations.
+As the Museum lacked the appropriate space for archives, workshops and storage, the Annex was built in 2001 by community volunteers with donated materials.
+It now houses Accessioning and Archives as well as storage for many of the artifacts that cannot be displayed due to space limitations.